 Importance And Applications Of Pauli Exclusion Principle

-- The Pauli exclusion principle helps to explain a wide variety of physical phenomena.
+- The Pauli exclusion principle helps to explain a wide variety of physical phenomena such as the electron shell structure of atoms and the way atoms share electrons.

 - It helps in describing the various chemical elements and how they participate in forming chemical bonds.